AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

    }
    ```

-2. Add the following code at the beginning of the `basicVideoCall.js` file to import the `AgoraRTC` module in your project.
+2. To import the `AgoraRTC` module in your project, copy the following code into `basicVideoCall.js`.

    ```javascript
    import AgoraRTC from "agora-rtc-sdk-ng"